akvorado/akvorado/console/data/docs/02-configuration.md

   classifiers are pure, their result is cached in a cache.
 The metrics should tell if the cache is big enough.
 It should be set at least to twice the number of the most busy interfaces.
-- `ignore-asn-from-flow` allows to ignore the AS numbers of the source and destination IP from the received flows.
+- `ignore-asn-from-flow` allows one to ignore the AS numbers from the received flows.
 It can be useful for routers with a partial routing table and a default route learned over BGP.

 Classifier rules are written using [expr][].